-5) Language Expertise: Similar to domain expertise, using an unfamiliar programming language may incur significant learning costs.
-While it may be possible to switch between languages of a similar type, such as object-oriented languages, with a relatively small learning curve, adjusting from the object-oriented paradigm to functional languages may prove more difficult and thus slow development.
+5) Language Expertise: Similar to domain expertise, the team may incur significant learning costs when using an unfamiliar programming language.
+While it may be possible to switch between languages of a similar type (such as object-oriented languages) with a relatively small learning curve, adjusting from the object-oriented paradigm to functional languages may prove more difficult and thus slow development.